 The Sewell Building, listed on the National Register of Historic Places, is one of the most important structures in Miami - both historically and architecturally.
 This two-and-one-half story house was built from oolitic limestone on the highest land in the city.
 The building is topped with a truncated hipped roof and its main feature is a twostory portico with five bays extending across the entire length of the south façade.
-The house was built by John Sewell, a prominent early merchant and Miami's third mayor, who named it Halissee Hall after the Seminole word for "new moon."
+The house was built by John Sewell, a prominent early merchant and Miami's third mayor, who named it Halissee Hall after the Seminole word for "new moon".

 The home was restored in 1977 for use by the medical center and its interior, though compartmentalized into offices, is largely intact.
+At one time, the house overlooked an extensive garden and allee of royal palms.
 The size of the original Halissee Hall estate can be gauged by the location of its entry gates, still found on NW 10th Avenue just south of SR 836.
 The University of Miami School of Medicine's "Framework for Development" calls for the buildings renovation and relocation as the centerpiece of an entrance for the University of Miami Hospital and Clinics.
 It is hoped that this building will forever hold a distinguished place on the University's campus.
 Halissee Hall is currently vacant.